Internet-of-People/iop-message-protocol/TESTS.md

 ##### Description

-The test identity establishes a home node agreement with a node.
+The test identity establishes a home node agreement with the node.
 Note that the home node contract is empty at this stage.

+###### Step 1:
 The test establishes a TLS connection to the clNonCustomer port of the node and sends *StartConversationRequest*:

   * `Message.id := 1`